flowersmichael/elections/README.md

     - First Connect to PostgreSQL Database and read the DataFrame.
 Refer to test result below:
   ![alt text](../hiep/senate_from_SQL.png)
     - Completed data cleaning, rescale data, then apply neural networks model to train model.
 Refer to [senate_model.ipynb](../hiep/senate_model.ipynb).
     - Also predict the Senate's total votes for each state and predict who will win next election, and finally test the prediction.
-Refer to [Video](../hiep/Senate_Prediction.m4v) for details.
+Refer to [senate_prediction.ipynb](../hiep/senate_prediction.ipynb) and [Video](../hiep/Senate_Prediction.m4v) for details.
   - Apply deep-learning neural networks model to analyze from [independent_expenditures.csv](../hiep/Resources/independent_expenditures_2004-2020.csv.zip):
     - First Connect to PostgreSQL Database and read the DataFrame.
 Refer to test result below:
   ![alt text](../hiep/fec_independent_expenditures_from_SQL.png)